-1-7 COMBINED ORAL CONTRACEPTIVES
+1-5 COMBINED ORAL CONTRACEPTIVE PILLS

-Combined oral contraceptives (COCs) are pills that contain low doses of two hormones -progestin and estrogen, like the natural hormone progesterone and estrogen in a woman's body.
+Combined oral contraceptives (COCs) are pills that contain low doses of two hormones-progestin and estrogen, like the natural hormones progesterone and estrogen in a woman's body.
 Each low dose COC pill contains 0.03mg ethinyl estradiol (EE) plus 0.15mg levonorgestrel (LNG).
-COCs are also called "the pill", low-dose combined pills, Oral contraceptive pills (OCPs) and Oral contraceptives (OCs).
+COCs are also called "the pill", low-dose combined pills, oral contraceptive pills (OCPs), and oral contraceptives (OCs).
 It works primarily by preventing the release of eggs from the ovaries (ovulation).